Teach With TFA

-- Office of the Co-CEOs and President
+- Office of the CEO

-- Public Affairs and Engagement
+- Public Affairs & Engagement

-- Regional Operations Team
+- Regional Operations

 Our team is the scaffolding that supports Teach For America’s operations.
 We oversee financial matters, including accounting, planning, strategy, analysis, grants management, and payroll.
 We also manage our facilities, our real estate strategy, and purchasing initiatives.
 As a team, we are committed to being a reliable partner, advisor, and support service to our staff, our regions and our communities as they work to realize our mission.